solarbirdy/NorthshoreBikeMap/README.md

 * REMOVED WARNING: EastRail Trail South temporary closure in Renton is over, so the warning has been removed.
 (MEGAMAP only)
 * REMOVED WARNING: Final work on the extended bike lanes of NE 124th in Kirkland wrapped up, so that warning has been removed.
 (Both maps)

+Coming in next release:

+* CORRECTED: Corrections and additions clarifying the Kirkland Avenue route crossing both Eastrail/Central Kirkland Connector and 405.
+Also removes a 2 Line Eastside map error.
+* ADDED: Kirkland Way uphill side/east side bike lane running from just northeast of Railroad Way to just shy of NE 85th.
+It's a bit of an island but it's decent.

 Previous releases:

 Changes with 2.0.7 (November 23, 2025):